 Scaling and Root Planing

-Scaling and root planing, also known as a deep cleaning, is a way for Dr. Herman to treat gum disease and decrease its chances of happening in the future.
+Scaling and root planning, also known as deep cleaning, is a way for Dr. Herman to treat gum disease and decrease its chances of happening in the future.
 First, she will scale your teeth, cleaning away plaque and tartar that has formed above, on, and underneath your gumline.
-After, she will perform the root planing portion, where she will reach below your gumline to smooth out your tooth roots, making it harder for plaque and bacteria to collect in the future.
+After, she will perform the root planing portion, where she will reach below your gum line to smooth out your tooth roots, making it harder for plaque and bacteria to collect in the future.